-I wish to take the license of interpreting “ways” as “dimensions”.
+I wish to interpret “ways” as “dimensions”.
+May God have mercy on my poor soul where I err.
 A dimension is defined by the minimum number of references required to identify a point in it.
 So for example on a line you could state the line at point 5.
 A line is one dimensional.
-A graph is 2D hence you get x is 5 and y is 5.
+A graph is 2D hence you get a point being defined as x = 5 and y = 5.
 Then there is the z-axis of depth which gives rise to 3D items.
 Every tangible object in this world is 3d.
 This we already know.

 Someone described eternity as being similar to watching a presidential procession from various viewpoints.
 You could be out on the corner, or round the corner, or you could be watching from a chopper in the sky.
 The same thing is happening, but the different viewpoints give very very different experiences of the same drama.
 One person will be seeing outriders approaching while, another is seeing the president in front of him/her waving at the crowd, while yet another person is watching the receding number plates of the last cars in the convoy.
+The guys in the chopper are watching the whole convoy at the same time – they are the closest to eternity in the whole ensemble.
 Remember that this is only one dimension, the dimension of time.

 Hypothetically time could also have 3 dimensions, like height, depth and width.
 Extending this thinking, a lateral transfer of time would be the equivalent of seeing the same event through somebody else’s eyes.
 There is a sense in which time and space are interchangeable.
 For example the phrase “but Philip was found at Azotus” is a kind of lateral transfer of time and space.
 Moves on the z-axis of time would be akin to past and future.
 Retrogression on the z-axis would be to re-experience an event in the past.
 Progression of the z-axis would be to have precognition of events, much like prophets, seers and these ‘waganga hodari’ who cure wasiwasi.
 Perhaps the y-axis would be to experience an event or concept through the eyes of a group of people.
 I will not claim to understand this.
 These are just theories.